 but outside of North America their plugs are not.

-In some countries (or states), using a wireless phone while driving is
+(or states), using a wireless phone while driving is

 and is vigorously enforced.
 Contact the local tourist information